Program overview

 • Researcher: Conduct research on gender issues in education, contributing to academic knowledge and policy development.

-These career options reflect the program's commitment to preparing graduates to make meaningful contributions to the field of education and society at large.
+These career options reflect the diverse opportunities available to graduates, allowing them to make significant contributions to the field of education and society as a whole.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.